A. F. J. Levi: Education and career

 He received his Ph.D. in Physics from the University of Cambridge in 1983.
 Following his doctoral studies, he joined AT&T Bell Laboratories.

-At Bell Labs, he conducted research in semiconductor device technology, including the discovery of ballistic electron transport in heterostructure bipolar transistors and the demonstration of room-temperature unipolar transistors with ballistic transport.
+At Bell Labs, he conducted research in semiconductor device technology, including the discovery of ballistic electron transport in heterostructure bipolar transistors and the demonstration of room-temperature unipolar transistors with ballistic electron transport.

 In 1993, Levi joined the faculty at the University of Southern California, where he holds appointments in the Ming Hsieh Department of Electrical and Computer Engineering and the Department of Physics and Astronomy.
 From 2018 to 2024, he served as Chair of the Department of Electrical and Computer Engineering – Electrophysics.

 Research

 His early research contributed to the development of parallel fiber-optic interconnects, which are essential for enabling high-speed communication in computer and switching systems.

 He invented hot electron spectroscopy, a method used to probe non-equilibrium electron transport in semiconductor devices.

 He is also credited with the creation of the microdisk laser, a compact and efficient semiconductor laser widely used in photonic research.

 Working with Agilent Technologies, Levi co-developed an optical connector plug-in package capable of transmitting data at an aggregate rate of 10 Gb/s in late 2000.

-Working with the Paul Scherrer Institute and researchers at the USC Viterbi School of Engineering, Levi helped advance a technique for defect detection in manufactured chips as well as for reverse engineering of circuits.
+Working with the Paul Scherrer Institute and researchers at the USC Viterbi School of Engineering, Levi helped advance a technique for defect detection in manufactured semiconductor chips as well as for reverse engineering of circuits.

 In an interview with Reuters, Levi commented on supply chain concerns facing the chip industry in the U.S. during the COVID-19 pandemic, suggesting that such issues could be mitigated by focusing on rebuilding the U.S. chip manufacturing and packaging industry.

+Levi’s research combines experimental and theoretical approaches across multiple domains, reflecting a broad and integrative vision that bridges solid-state physics, quantum electronics, and applied engineering.

+His pioneering work in semiconductor device physics and optoelectronics includes studies on nonequilibrium electron transport, ballistic electron transport in transistors, and microdisk lasers, which have advanced the understanding of high-speed electronic and photonic systems.

+In the field of photonics and quantum engineering, Levi has developed integrated photonic systems and explored the quantum-classical boundaries in device design, contributing to innovations in both optical communication and quantum information processing.